CrowdIntelligenceGroup/ABCrowd/README.md

 # ABCrowd: An Auction Mechanism on Blockchain for Spatial Crowdsourcing

+ABCrowd is an auction mechanism designed to run entirely on Ethereum Blockchain within a crowdsourcing platform.
+ABCrowd uses the Repeated-Single-Minded Bidder (R-SMB) auction mechanism, which motivates workers to bid truthfully before allocating them to tasks and calculating their payments.
+On the other hand, Blockchain and smart contracts guarantee trusted execution for the crowdsourcing platform by the autonomous and transparent on-Chain execution.

+The current version is developed on the Ethereum network using Solidity Language.
+It has one smart contract constituting the auction mechanism.

 # Research Team

 <b>PhD Candidate</b>

 Maha Kadadha (Khalifa University, UAE)